fybrik/fybrik/site/docs/samples/notebook-write.md

 ### Cleanup scenario one

-Before prceeding to scenario two the OPA policy and fybrikapplications should be deleted:
+Before proceeding to scenario two the OPA policy and fybrikapplications should be deleted:

 ```bash
 kubectl delete cm sample-policy-write -n fybrik-system